 Karen is an instructional designer and dynamic keynote speaker and facilitator helping companies maximize their leadership potential.
 King shares the unique opportunity today’s market presents to enhance their bottom line while fulfilling the human need to make a contribution to our society and the groups in our lives.
 Helping teams enhance their communication, conflict resolution, creativity and inclusion skills with organizational development and strategic planning.
 Marketing Diversity is Karen’s strategy for serving your market.
-Karen is on the Advisory Panel
+Karen is on the Advis

 Karen is an instructional designer and dynamic keynote speaker and facilitator helping companies maximize their leadership potential.